History Of Miami

 Manufacturing, on a large scale, came to Miami in 1946, with the opening of B.F.
 Goodrich Miami Plant.
 Soon to follow were Blue Manufacturing Company opening in 1953 and U.S. Metal Container moving to Miami in 1955.
 Many manufacturers still call Miami home today.

 Located in the northern part of town is a G.A.R.
-(Grand Army of the Republic) Cemetery, which includes Civil War era gravesites.
+(Grand Army of the Republic) Cemetery, which includes Civil War era grave sites and British Flyers, who trained in Miami for WWII who tragically lost their lives during flights.

 Historic Route 66 is still Main Street here in Miami, and many of the buildings in downtown are originals from the early 1900s.

-Nine Native American tribes are located in or near Miami; Quapaw Tribe, Wyandotte Tribe, Modoc Tribe, Miami Tribe, Seneca-Cayuga Tribe, Ottawa Tribe, Eastern Shawnee Tribe, Peoria Tribe, and Shawnee Tribe.
+Ten Native American tribes are located in or near Miami; Quapaw Tribe, Wyandotte Tribe, Modoc Tribe, Miami Tribe, Seneca-Cayuga Tribe, Ottawa Tribe, Eastern Shawnee Tribe, Peoria Tribe, Shawnee Tribe, and the Cherokee Tribe.
 The Dobson Museum, located near downtown, displays local Native American artifacts and has over 5,000 historical items.

 Tourism has become a huge part of the community.
-Many Indian gaming facilities and the Route 66 Vintage Iron Motorcycle Museum lure visitors to Miami.
-When spring rolls around, fisherman line the banks of the Neosho River hoping to snag a spoonbill, sometimes call a paddlefish.
+Many Indian gaming facilities, Route 66 attractions, numerous art murals, and downtown Main Street lure visitors to Miami.
+When spring rolls around, fisherman line the banks of the Neosho River hoping to snag a spoonbill, sometimes called a paddlefish.

 While visiting Miami, don’t forget to take our Miami Downtown Historic Walking Tour and take in all the history Miami has to offer along with the beautiful architecture.